How to Become a Vendor and Apply for Membership

 Those vendors who failed to fulfill their working member responsibilities the previous year, as well as those who apply after all working memberships for the year have been issued, will only be granted non-working membership.

-Click on the link below for Membership Applications and Ground Rules:
+Click on the link below for Ground Rules:

 Season Pass: A season pass is available only to members and is a cost advantage if a vendor plans to participate in more than 10 selling days at one KCFMA site.
 It also ensures that the vendor will be located in same selling space throughout the season, making it easier to plan and create customized displays, and for customers to find them at the market.